 Modelica identifiers, used for naming classes, variables, constants, and other items, are of two forms.
 The first form always start with a letter or underscore (), followed by any number of letters, digits, or underscores.
 Case is significant, i.e., the names Inductor and inductor are different.
-The second form (Q-IDENT) starts with a single quote, followed by a sequence of any characters, where single-quote must be preceded by backslash, and terminated by a single quote, e.g. '12H', '13\'H', '+foo'.
+The second form (Q-IDENT) starts with a single quote, followed by a sequence of any printable ASCII character, where single-quote must be preceded by backslash, and terminated by a single quote, e.g. '12H', '13\'H', '+foo'.
+Control characters in quoted identifiers have to use string escapes.
 The following BNF-like rules define Modelica identifiers, where curly brackets {} indicate repetition zero or more times, and vertical bar | indicates alternatives.
 A full BNF definition of the Modelica syntax and lexical units is available in Appendix B.